Plain People in the News February 2023

 By Erin LaBelle.
 Manchester Press.

 Close to 1,000 gathered in a former chicken house at the Borntreger farm in Delhi Jan.
 31 to remember Ervin Borntreger, 22, his son Marlin Borntreger, 1, and his nieces, Emma Borntreger, 4, and Rebecca Borntreger, 2.
 The four lost their lives in a Grundy County van rollover accident Jan.
 27 while traveling to Missouri with an Amish group during a snowstorm.
+The tragedy has left the Delhi Amish and non-Amish communities in a state of shock, drawing them closer together to grieve and support the three families most affected.

 4 teens, 1 adult charged in crime string targeting Amish